cmy2008/doc88_extractor/README.md

 # CONFIGURATION
 When you first run it, there will be a config.json:
 ```
+proxy_url: The URL of Github's proxy service.
+check_update: If true, will always check updates when starting up.
-swf2svg: If true, then swf files will be converted to svg first.
+swf2svg: If true, swf files will be converted to svg first.
 svgfontface: Only working when swf2pdf is false.
 If true, then the texts will be converted, but this will impact pdf converting causing a lot errors.
 clean: If false, the swf,pdf,svg,ebt files will be kept.
-get_more: If true, then always through scanning to get pages.
+get_more: If true, will always through scanning to get pages.
+path_replace: If true, will replace long path in Windows.
+download_workers: Number of threads for downloading files.
+convert_workers: Number of threads for converting files.
 ```